Field Trip Opportunities

 For schools wishing to visit the beach on their own but would like additional teaching tools, the park offers a Teacher Toolbox for free checkout.
 This toolbox contains a variety of lesson plans with all necessary supplies to conduct those activities.
+There is a list of what supplies are provided in the How Salty Is It? lesson plan.
 The Teacher Toolbox lesson plans include:

 These lesson plans are geared mainly toward a 4th grade education level, but can be adapted to fit your individual needs.

 For schools or groups who would like a guided discussion or tour not covered in the topics above, please contact the park and we can arrange a special program geared toward your needs.

 Great Salt Lake Education Packet